 According to state law, a dangerous dog is a dog that’s unmuzzled, unleashed, or unattended by its owner.
-To prove you were wrongfully injured by a dog, you have to show that the dog attacked you, you had a right to be where you were at the time of the attack, and you did not provoke the dog in any way.
+To prove a dog wrongfully injured you, you have to show that the dog attacked you, you had a right to be where you were at the time of the attack, and you did not provoke the dog in any way.

-If you’ve been bitten by a dog, it’s important to seek medical attention right away.
-Even minor wounds can result in serious infections if not treated properly.
+If a dog has bitten you, it’s essential to seek medical attention right away.
+Even minor wounds can result in severe infections if not treated properly.
 Document the experience and file a police report.
-Once you’ve been treated by a doctor, it’s time to reach out to an attorney.
+Once a doctor has treated you, it’s time to reach out to an attorney.

 Negligent or Inadequate Security

-Both commercial and residential landowners or possessors can be sued for negligent security, but you’ll need to understand their duties to ensure a successful claim.
-For example, a retail business in a shopping mall may have a duty to protect those that shop in the business from foreseeable criminal attacks.
-A residential tenant, however, may only be able to control what happens to guests inside their apartment, not in the complex’s parking lot.
+Commercial and residential landowners or possessors can be sued for negligent security, but you’ll need to understand their duties to ensure a successful claim.
+For example, a retail business in a shopping mall may have a responsibility to protect those that shop in the business from foreseeable criminal attacks.
+However, a residential tenant may only be able to control what happens to guests inside their apartment, not in the complex’s parking lot.

 Swimming Pool Accidents

 According to the Centers for Disease Control and Prevention, unintentional drowning is the fifth leading cause of accidental injury death in the United States.
 Approximately ten people die every day from unintentional drowning, and many of those accidents happen in swimming pools.
-In the event a drowning is not fatal, it can result in brain damage due to the loss of oxygen.
+If drowning is not fatal, it can result in brain damage due to the loss of oxygen.

-Vacationers and travelers have a number of options outside of traditional hotels when it comes to accommodations.
+Vacationers and travelers have several options outside of traditional hotels when it comes to accommodations.
 One of the most popular is Airbnb, which lets people stay in homes and other properties—often at a cheaper rate than hotels or resorts.
-If you’re injured while staying in an Airbnb, your legal situation is likely to be much different than if you had chosen a hotel because of Airbnb’s insurance.
+In addition, if you’re injured while staying in an Airbnb, your legal situation is likely to be much different than if you had chosen a hotel because of Airbnb’s insurance.

 Airbnb provides its hosts with Host Protection Insurance, which is the primary insurance policy in effect during a guest’s stay.
 It comes with $1 million worth of coverage.
 So, if you’re injured on a host’s property, you’d likely start to seek compensation for your medical bills and other losses through Airbnb’s insurer.

-It’s important to note, however, that Airbnb insurance does not cover product liability, asbestos, or Chinese drywall claims.
+However, it’s important to note that Airbnb insurance does not cover product liability, asbestos, or Chinese drywall claims.
 The policy applies on a per-occurrence basis for accidents involving bodily injury and property damage.